Farlowella acus: Appearance and anatomy

-Farlowella acus reaches 16.0 cm SL.
+Farlowella acus reaches a standard length of 16.0 cm.
 The coloration of the species ranges from olive-green to yellow-brown with yellowish undersides.
 A very distinct irregular dark band, often beset with blotches, extends from the head to the root of the tail.
 The fins are transparent and the rays have dark spots.
 Each caudal lobe is normally with a dark band.
 Males' snout or rostrum is broader than the females'.
 When mature, the male's rostrum becomes adorned with small bristles known as odontodes.
 The females' thinner snouts will remain smooth at all times.

 Ecology

-These fish feed on plants and roots.
+Farlowella acus feed on plants and roots.
 Twig catfishes spawn from between November and March.